felipe-softwaredev/felipe-softwaredev/README.md

 My legal and corporate background gives me a unique edge, allowing me to bring fresh perspectives to the table.
 As a self-starter and avid learner, I thrive on embracing new challenges and technologies.
 Collaboration is central to my approach; I firmly believe in the power of teamwork to bring ideas to fruition.
 </p>

+Feel free to check my [Portfolio](https://feliperamos.onrender.com) to see some of my work.

+Let's connect!
+I'm keen to explore opportunities for collaboration and bring ideas to life.

 <h2 align="center"> Tech Stack</h2>
 <div>